 The HIVMA Clinical Fellowship program supports newly trained physicians with gaining HIV clinical experience working with medically underserved patient populations.
-The goal of the program is to boost the population of HIV physicians and strengthen the commitment to provide clinical care to HIV-infected patients.
+The goal of the program is to boost the population of HIV physicians and strengthen the commitment to provide clinical care to patients with HIV.
 HIVMA awards grants to support one-year of HIV clinical training to up to two fellows per year.
 Grants are made to the institution to support a stipend of $65,000 plus additional funding to cover fringe benefits for one year.
 Malpractice insurance is not covered by this grant.
 An additional $10,000 is paid to the institution to offset administrative costs and to provide for additional educational opportunities.
 The 2019-2020 application cycle has closed.
 Applications for the 2020-2021 program are now being accepted.
 The application deadline is January 7, 2020.
 Click Here to Access the 2020-2021 Application.

 Fellowship Eligibility & Criteria

 - Identify an HIV clinical program associated with an academic institution.
 Please contact HIVMA for help identifying a training site.